-Studying Climate Change Stress Factors in Minnesota Ecosystems
+Studying Climate Change Stress Factors and Invasive Species in Minnesota Forests

-To learn more about the effects of climate change on Minnesota’s ecosystems, please read the following reports (pdf format).
+To learn more about the effects of climate change and invasive species on Minnesota’s ecosystems, please read the following reports (pdf format).

 Terrestrial Ecosystem Impacts of Sulfide Mining: Scope of Issues for the Boundary Waters Canoe Area Wilderness, Minnesota USA

 Climate-Biome Envelope Shifts Create Enormous Challenges and Novel Opportunities for Conservation